-- Martha Smith passed away on Wednesday, July 1, 2020.
+2. Martha Smith passed away on Wednesday, July 1, 2020.
 She was born on February 10, 1923.
 A viewing is planned for Tuesday, July 3, 2020 at the Christ Lutheran Church at 10:00 am – 11:00 in Walhalla, MD.
-Her funeral service is to follow immediately with burial in the church cemetery.
+Her funeral service is to be followed immediately by burial in the church cemetery.

-- Buddy Elkins died on Monday, January 3, 1998.
-Buddy will be having a private memorial visitation followed by a private memorial funeral.
+4. Buddy Elkins died on Monday, January 3, 1998.
+Buddy’s family will be having a private memorial visitation followed by a private memorial funeral.

-These are just a few examples of death announcements.
+These are just a few standard death announcement samples.
 Notice that they provide the basic information, but do not go into life events or family details.
-Additional details are traditionally communicated in the much longer obituary.
+Additional details such as biographical information are traditionally communicated in the much longer obituary.

 How to Post a Death Announcement

 Traditionally, when you are meeting with your funeral director that is making the arrangements for your loved one, the death announcement or obituary will be discussed.